section-engineering-education/engineering-education/articles/implementing-firebase-in-flutter/index.md

 Flutter is a popular platform when it comes to the development of cross-platform applications.
 Developers can target major platforms such as iOS, Android, Windows, and Linux with a single code base.
 Flutter reduces development time and associated costs.
 Furthermore, developers can use widgets to create more flexible and interactive UIs.
-Incorporating Firebase in Flutter applications enhanced productivity significantly.
+Incorporating Firebase in Flutter applications will enhance productivity significantly.

 ### Introduction
 Firebase helps developers in creating high-quality applications.
 It provides functionalities such as real-time database, cloud storage, authentication, and hosting.
 This tutorial focuses more on the real-time database.
 Firebase offers synchronization that ensures that all connected devices are notified whenever data changes.
 In this tutorial, we will be building a simple expense tracker application.
 It will allow individuals to store and retrieve a list of expenses.
 Let&#39;s get started.

 ### Goal of the Tutorial

-To create a simple `Flutter` application that stores and retrieves data from the Firebase real-time database.
+To create a Flutter application that stores and retrieves data from the Firebase's Real-time database.

 ### Prerequisites
 This tutorial is suitable for beginners.
-For you to follow along, you should have the `Flutter SDK` installed on your computer.
-When it comes to the `IDE`, you can use `Android Studio` or `Visual Studio Code`.
+For you to follow along, you should have the Flutter SDK installed on your computer.
+When it comes to the IDE, you can use Android Studio or Visual Studio Code.
 Lastly, you need to sign up [here](https://firebase.google.com/) to access Firebase products.

 ### 1. Getting started
 Launch `Android Studio` and create a new `Flutter` project.
 This is shown below.

 ![getting started](/engineering-educationimplementing-firebase-in-flutter/getting-started.png)